Professor the Hon. Gareth Evans, AC, QC

 Our deep gratitude goes to Gareth Evans for his contributions to a better future - for his forward-looking approach to a better world.

 The Hon.
-Gareth Evans, A.C., Q.C., is Chancellor of the Australian National University; President Emeritus of the International Crisis Group; and Co-chair of the International Advisory Board of the Global Centre for the Responsibility to Protect.
-As a recipient of The Simons Foundation Award for Distinguished Global Leadership in the Service of Peace and Disarmament, he is also one of The Simons Foundation's Peace Shapers.
+Gareth Evans, A.C., Q.C., is Distinguished Honorary Professor at the Australian National University, where he was Chancellor from 2010-19, Chair of the Asia-Pacific Leadership Network (APLN), President Emeritus of the International Crisis Group, and Co-chair of the International Advisory Board of the Global Centre for the Responsibility to Protect.
+As a recipient of The Simons Foundation Award for Distinguished Global Leadership in the Service of Peace and Disarmament, he is also one of The Simons Foundation Canada's Peace Shapers.

 For more information and a complete biography, please visit www.gevans.org.